 Orders and Shipping

 PrestaShop offers merchants the possibility to create order fulfillment and returns.
-All the orders can be managed from the admin panel.
+It is possible to manage all orders from the admin panel.
 The software also allows the use of configurable shipping methods and supports a variety of shipping zones, services, costs, and taxes depending on the region.

 Contrarily, Shopify supports different dropshipping adds, allows one-click order fulfillment, refunds, and the creation of customer profiles and groups.
 Customers have two checkout options - they can either create a profile or buy products under a guest account.

 As for payment gateways, both PrestaShop and Shopify platforms support various payment methods.
 But the difference lies in integration.
-PrestaShop works well with almost any of the payment gateways, including PayPal, Amazon Pay, Worldpay, Authorize.net, etc. Additionally, there are over 250 add-ons that support different payment providers.
+PrestaShop works well with almost any payment gateways, including PayPal, Amazon Pay, Worldpay, Authorize.net, etc. Additionally, there are over 250 add-ons that support different payment providers.

 Shopify's list of supported providers includes over 100 worldwide companies, but these are are the third-party gateways, and to use them, you need to pay additional fees.
 As an alternative software suggests its customers to use Shopify Pay with 0% transaction fees.

 Coupons and Discount Codes

 When it comes to PrestaShop vs Shopify, these platforms have entirely different approaches.
 They both offer coupons and discount codes, but PrestaShop does it immediately, without any additional payments on your side.
 Shopify, contrastingly, offers this option only after purchasing a plan with more advanced functionality.

 PrestaShop has a multilingual interface and supports multiple currencies and checkout options for international shipping and taxes.